francisisip/abstract-machine-interpreter/README.md

 To run the application locally, navigate to the folder where the project is located and enter these two commands in the terminal: <br>
 ```pip install -r requirements.txt``` <br>
 ```python ./main.py```

+Alternatively, the application is hosted and deployed at [PythonAnywhere](https://francisbawa.pythonanywhere.com/)